-- This event has a preliminary and final presentation round. - The event can be run as a final presentation only depending on the number of registered competitors. - Preliminary Presentation - Equipment Set-up Time: 3 minutes - Presentation Time: 7 minutes (one-minute warning) - Question & Answer Time: 3 minutes - Internet Access: Not provided - The presentation is judged at the SLC.
+- This event has a preliminary and final presentation round. - The event can be run as a final presentation only depending on the number of registered competitors. - Preliminary Presentation - Equipment Set-up Time: 3 minutes - Presentation Time: 7 minutes (one-minute warning) - Question & Answer Time: 3 minutes - o Internet Access: Not provided - The presentation is judged at the SLC.
 Preliminary presentations are not open to conference attendees.
-The presentation will take place in a large, open area. - Competitors/teams are randomly assigned to sections. - Competitors present directly from a laptop/device.
-Screens and projectors are not allowed for use, and competitors are not allowed to bring their own.
-Power will not be available. - Competitors can present with and bring any of the following technology into the presentation as long as it fits on the small table in front of the judges' table or is held by the competitors: - Laptop - Tablet - Mobile phone - External monitor that is approximately the size of a laptop monitor - Materials, visual aids, and samples related to the project may be used during the presentation; however, no items may be left with the judges or audience. - When the equipment set-up time has elapsed, the timer will automatically start the presentation time. - If performing as a team, all team members are expected to actively participate in the presentation. - No animals (except authorized service animals) will be allowed for use in any competitive event. - Final Presentation - Equipment Set-up Time: 3 minutes - Presentation Time: 7 minutes (one-minute warning) - Question & Answer Time: 3 minutes - Internet Access: Not provided - An equal number of competitors/teams from each section in the preliminary round will advance to the final round. - The presentation is judged at the SLC.
-Final presentations are not open to conference attendees.
-The presentation will take place in a large, open area. - Competitors present directly from a laptop/device.
-Screens and projectors are not allowed for use, and competitors are not allowed to bring their own.
-Power will not be available. - Competitors can present with and bring any of the following technology into the presentation as long as it fits on the small table in front of the judges' table or is held by the competitors:
+The presentation will take place in a large, open area. - Competitors/teams are randomly assigned to sections. - Timing: The presentation time is exclusive to the allotted times.
+Once the set-up time has been reached, the presentation time automatically begins.
+The presentation time shall not exceed the stated time, meaning that the set-up and Q&A time cannot be used as presentation time. - Technology - Competitors present directly from a device which includes a laptop, tablet, mobile phone, or external monitor (approximately the size of a laptop screen).
+Competitors can present with one or two devices.
+If presenting with two devices, one device must face the judges and one device must face the competitors. - Projectors and projector screens are not allowed for use, and competitors are not allowed to bring their own. - Wireless slide advancers (such as a presentation clicker or mouse) are allowed. - External speakers are not allowed.
+Only device audio can be used. - Power is not available. - Non-technology Items: Materials, notecards, visual aids, and samples related to the project may be used during the presentation; however, no items may be left with the judges or audience. - Restricted Items: Animals (except authorized service animals), Food (for display only; may not be consumed by judges during the presentation), Links and QR codes (for display only; cannot be clicked or scanned by judges before, during, or after the presentation) - Teamwork: If performing as a team, all team members are expected to actively participate in the presentation. - Final Presentation - o Equipment Set-up Time: 3 minutes - Presentation Time: 7 minutes (one-minute warning) - Question & Answer Time: 3 minutes - o Internet Access: Not provided